tnichols217/notes/College/Additional Questions.md

 1. What is the most significant challenge that society faces today?
 (50 words)

 > [!para]
 > Getting along with each other and other societies as well.
-Although there are many proposed solutions to getting along, such as political correctness or freedom of speech, to me it appears
+Although there are many proposed solutions to getting along, such as political correctness or freedom of speech, to me it appears as if these band-aids don't actually solve the problem.

 2. How did you spend your last two summers?
 (50 words)